Perigord-Kleisli/Perigord-Nvim/README.md

 - `cd app && npm install` sometimes may not run for `markdown-preview.nvim`.
 Manually run `npm install` on that directory.
 Most commonly: `~/.local/share/nvim/lazy/markdown-preview.nvim/app`.
 - `vim.ui.select` on the startup menu causes the number columns to show up.
 - Launching on small screens causes the startup text to become wobbly
+- `nvim-cmp` suddenly stops working on Rust and Haskell after a duration.

 ## Modules
 - Utils